aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 - `userPoolId`
 - `userPoolWebClientId`

+1. Be sure to **save your changes** to the config file so your new Amplify  settings take effect.
+Any unsaved changes to a file are indicated by a dot icon in the tab of the editor so if you see a gray dot next to the file name, you may have forgotten to save.

 1. Next, edit the `website/src/index.js` file to add the following lines to the **top of the file (but below all the other imports)** to configure Amplify then save your changes:

 ```